Microsoft Purview Data Catalog lineage user guide

-This article provides an overview of the data lineage features in Azure Purview Data Catalog.
+This article provides an overview of the data lineage features in Microsoft Purview Data Catalog.

-Metadata collected in Azure Purview from enterprise data systems are stitched across to show an end to end data lineage.
-Data systems that collect lineage into Purview are broadly categorized into following three types.
+Metadata collected in Microsoft Purview from enterprise data systems are stitched across to show an end to end data lineage.
+Data systems that collect lineage into Microsoft Purview are broadly categorized into following three types:

-Data integration and ETL tools can push lineage in to Azure Purview at execution time.
-Tools such as Data Factory, Data Share, Synapse, Azure Databricks, and so on, belong to this category of data systems.
+Data integration and ETL tools can push lineage into Microsoft Purview at execution time.
+Tools such as Data Factory, Data Share, Synapse, Azure Databricks, and so on, belong to this category of data processing systems.
 The data processing systems reference datasets as source from different databases and storage solutions to create target datasets.
-The list of data processing systems currently integrated with Purview for lineage are listed in below table.
+The list of data processing systems currently integrated with Microsoft Purview for lineage are listed in below table.

 |Data processing system||Supported scope|

 Data flow activity